 Great World Texts is a collaboration between Gallatin Writing Program faculty, Gallatin undergraduates, and New York City public high school teachers and students.
 Each year students study a canonical work or contemporary classic.
 Through a special tutorial, Gallatin undergraduates discuss the text, learn about social and pedagogical issues, and become mentors in the high schools.
 Over the course of the semester, mentors facilitate the study of the text using complementary multimedia classroom resources created by the faculty adviser.
 The semester culminates in a public performance at which the high school students share writing projects inspired by the book.

 Founded in early 2015, The Prison Education Program (PEP) at New York University is a university-wide initiative that is committed to providing access to higher education for incarcerated and formerly incarcerated people, and seeks to model how a research university can advance solutions to real world challenges.

-The BIG WALK is an annual, all-day walking tour that introduces participants to the hidden and not-so-hidden stories embedded in New York City’s streets and neighborhoods.
-Launched by Professor Louise Harpman, an architect and urban designer, the BIG WALK guides students, faculty, staff, alums, and other urban enthusiasts along pathways as diverse as Broadway, from start to finish; Fifth Avenue, from north to south; the complete perimeter of Roosevelt Island; and along the waterfront in Manhattan and Brooklyn.
-At regular stops along the routes, expert guests address a variety of related urban topics, such as gentrification, zoning, luxury branding and racial exclusion, poetry in the city, public art, and the legacies of Robert Moses and Jane Jacobs.
+The BIG WALK is an annual "walking and talking" tour that introduces participants to the hidden and not-so-hidden stories embedded in New York City’s streets, buildings, parks, and neighborhoods.
+Directed by Professor Louise Harpman, an architect and urban designer, the BIG WALK guides students, faculty, staff, alums, and other urban enthusiasts along a new route each year.
+During the walk, the group stops at pre-selected checkpoints where experts offer brief commentary about the specific places and related urban topics.
 Historic sites and cultural institutions, such as the Morris-Jumel Mansion, Dyckman Farmhouse, and the Map Room at the New York Public Library, have welcomed BIG WALK participants for special private viewings during the course of the BIG WALK.
 The BIG WALK is a signature Gallatin event, and is co-sponsored by the Urban Democracy Lab and the student-run Gallatin Design Collective.